Have you commenced the second phase of your career after a career break? Share your story & get featured at Women in Corporate Allies 2022.

 Thankfully, the canvas image of the Indian woman has drastically changed from that of a silent being to a bright and bold soul.
 She has proclaimed proudly that only the sky is now her true limit.
 And she belongs rightfully in that limitless space.

 Books are HER voice.
 There are many Indian women rucking up a quite a stir in the literary circles.
-Their award winning books are lush in expression and poignant while exploring varied genres.
-Here are our top-picks for the ’10 award winning books by Indian female authors’.
+Their award winning books by Indian women are lush in expression and poignant while exploring varied genres.
+Here are our top-picks for the ’10 award winning books by Indian women:

 “Everything is there.” (in India)